ijhoskins/satmut_utils/satmut_utils_manual.md

 3. -b, --edit_buffer

 When selecting reads to edit, verify the absence of errors within this buffer about the edit position/span.
 The read segment must match the references within the span (POS - edit_buffer, POS + REF length + edit_buffer).
-Increasing this value prevents variant conversion and/or unexpected clipping of the variant from the aligned read.
+Increasing this value prevents variant conversion and/or unexpected clipping of the variant from the termini of the aligned read.
 Decreasing this value may be needed in cases where variants are being edited near read termini.

 4. -f, --force_edit